We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The recommended dosage will be on the packet of whichever Epsom salt product you buy — usually between 1 and 2 cups of Epsom salt for an average-sized bathtub of water.

-Those who are allergy-prone can also test their skin beforehand by applying a compress of dampened Epsom salt to the inside of your arm.
+People who are allergy-prone can also test their skin beforehand by applying a compress of dampened Epsom salt to the inside of your arm.
 Leave it on for about 10 minutes to see whether there’s a reaction.

 - Buy some Epsom salt (duh).
 They’re available for purchase online.
 Make sure it has a USP (United States Pharmacopeia, not a Unique Selling Point) label and a drug facts box — these show that humans have assessed it for safe use in other humans.